 The Uganda National Bureau of Standards (UNBS) reiterates its call against sell of cosmetics banned in Uganda.

-This follows routine inspections done by the UNBS officials from the market surveillance department who unearthed the sale of cosmetics containing Hydroquinone in Kyebando, a Kampala Suburb.
+This follows routine inspections done by the UNBS officials from the market surveillance department who unearthed the sale of cosmetics containing Hydroquinone in different parts of Uganda.

 The sale of these cosmetics contravenes the Uganda Standard requirements of US EAS 377-2:2013 – Cosmetics and cosmetic products – Part 2: List of substances which cosmetic products must not contain except subject to the restrictions laid down.

-The over 25kg of banned cosmetics worth 1.27 million shillings, include Beaution cream, Coco pulp oil, Coco pulp cream, Zero pimples, Clair men, Carolight cream, carolight oil, Carolight soap, Citrolight cream, Maxi Claire, Princess Claire, Miki Claire plus and substandard Johnson powder.
+The over 250kgs of banned cosmetics worth over 22 million shillings includes Zero Pimples, Diproson cream, Beaution cream, Coco pulp oil, Coco pulp cream, Clair men, Carolight cream, carolight oil, Carolight soap, Citrolight cream, Maxi Claire, Princess Claire, Miki Claire plus and substandard Johnson powder.

 The Uganda National Bureau of Standards continues to perform its mandate of developing, promoting and enforcing standards in protection of public health and safety, and the environment against dangerous and sub-standard products.